 Linalool appears to act on the body, however, more research is required to understand its effects and how it can be used for a person’s health.

 Humulene is a key component of the hop plant.
 Other plants, such as ginger and clove, also contain it.

-A study noted that terpenes, including humulene, may have potential in the prevention of asthma and allergic reaction.
+A study noted that terpenes, including humulene, may have the potential for the prevention of asthma and allergic reaction.
 In animal models, humulene reduced allergic inflammation in the airways.
 Humulene may potentially be a helpful compound for natural asthma treatment in the future.